Sponsored by Janssen Research and Development

 The ABSW’s science writers' awards ran continuously from 1966 to 2007, with the support of a variety of sponsors.
 Over these years the awards became the "Oscars" of science writing, and served as a model for similar schemes all over the world.
 With support from Janssen Research and Development, the ABSW re-established the awards in 2010 and through Janssen's continued support the Awards are now secure into the future.
 The Royal Society, IOP publishing and the Institute of Physics, Good Thinking, NUJ/Stephen White Bequest and Richard Gregory have also supported the Awards enabling additional categories and prize money.

 The ABSW’s awards aim to reward excellence in science journalism and writing and are judged by a panel of highly credible and respected judges.

-In 2014 the following awards were open for entry (prize money is given in brackets):
+In 2015 the following awards will be open for entry (prize money is given in brackets):

 The best feature (£500)

 The best news item (£500)

 The best scripted/edited television programme or online video (£500)

 The Royal Society Radio Prize (£500) (NB: A prize for the best scripted/edited radio programme or podcast)